 Some authorities today do not consider cinnabar to be a permanent pigment.
 However, samples have been known to withstand exposure to direct sunlight for at least ten years.
 It is remarkably unreactive with other pigments despite that fact it is a sulfide.
 In oil-medium, it was commonly used with lead white to produce flesh tints with no sign of formation of black lead sulfide.
 It was used on alkaline lime fresco walls.
 The traditional use of red glazes of madder, kermes and cochineal lakes over cinnabar underpaint not only increases the purity (chroma) of the color, but has been shown to reduce its tendency to darken.
 The natural mineral is said to be more stable than manufactured vermilion.
 Although considered by some to be an erratic pigment, cadmium reds do not replace its special hue or physical characteristics.

 Vermilion absorbs a low amount of linseed oil when grinding the pigment in this medium.
 Linseed oil is very slow drying with vermilion, yet it produces a strong paint film.

 Some authorities consider natural cinnabar to be non-toxic.
 Anita Albus writes that the deadly poison of mercury becomes harmless when it is stably bound with sulfur.
 However, we consider cinnabar and vermilion to be toxic and urge caution in handling the dry powder pigment, as well as the pigment dispersed in medium.

 WARNING!
 CONTAINS MERCURY.
-Read the Material Safety Data Sheet (MSDS) for precuations on handling this pigment.
+Read the Safety Data Sheet (SDS) for precautions on handling this pigment.

 DANGER!
 CONTAINS MERCURY / CONTIENT DU MERCURE